Netstat

 Common Commands and Options

-: Shows the kernel routing table.netstat -i
+- netstat -r: Shows the kernel routing table.

-: Shows the PID and the name of the program to which each socket belongs (useful for identifying which processes are using which ports).
+- netstat -p: Shows the PID and the name of the program to which each socket belongs (useful for identifying which processes are using which ports).

 Platform Variations

-is available on both Windows and Unix-like systems (Linux, macOS), some options and the output format can vary between these platforms.
+- While netstatis available on both Windows and Unix-like systems (Linux, macOS), some options and the output format can vary between these platforms.

 Conclusion